I am a filmmaker.

 Mischa Baka is a Higher Research Degree candidate at the University of Melbourne’s Faculty of the Victorian College of the Arts, School of Film & TV.

-Mischa’s is an award winning screenwriter and director.
-His graduate film Last Beautiful Friend, (2009) was awarded Most Daring and Innovative Production, Best achievement in Editing and Best Achievement in Sound.
+Mischa’s graduate film Last Beautiful Friend, (2009) was awarded Most Daring and Innovative Production, Best achievement in Editing and Best Achievement in Sound.
 The film was nominated for an Australian Directors Guild Award in 2010.

 In 2011 Mischa attended the Clermont Ferrand International Short Film Festival